Chapter 1: What Is Computation?

 11201

-Notice two things.
-First, the sum bit $S$ follows the XOR pattern: it is 1 when the inputs differ.
-Second, the carry bit $C$ follows the AND pattern: it is 1 only when both inputs are 1.
+Look at the pattern carefully.
+The sum bit $S$ is 1 precisely when the inputs differ - that is the XOR pattern.
+The carry bit $C$ is 1 only when both inputs are 1 - that is the AND pattern.
 So:

 The Full Adder